-But we also know that spending time outdoors isn’t always simple; trying to comprehend the trio of “safer at home” orders from California, Los Angeles County and the City of Los Angeles can be an impenetrable chore.
-So we’ve taken the state’s list of permitted outdoor activities and compared them to both the county and city orders to more plainly sort out what you can (and can’t) do outside in L.A.
+But we also know that spending time outdoors isn’t always simple; trying to comprehend competing orders from California, Los Angeles County and the City of Los Angeles can be an impenetrable chore—even with the county’s move into the red tier.
+We started putting together this primer last year based on the state’s list of permitted outdoor activities—which we compared to both the county and city orders to more plainly sort out what you can (and can’t) do outside in L.A.—and have been updating it ever sense.
 The important thing to remember: If there’s ever a difference between orders, you must comply with the stricter one.

 In L.A., you can…